nordcraftengine/documentation/docs/13-formulas/05-project-formulas/index.md

 ### Custom code considerations

-When using custom code in global formulas, keep these important points in mind:
+When using custom code in project formulas, keep these important points in mind:

 - **Pure functions**: Custom formulas should be pure functions without side effects; given the same inputs, they should always return the same outputs without modifying external state
 - **Client-side only**: Custom code formulas execute in the browser only and not during server-side rendering; this can cause layout shifts during page load and may impact your page performance scores, and as a result, SEO
-- **Synchronous execution**: Custom formulas must be synchronous; do not use `Promise`, `fetch` or other asynchronous JavaScript APIs in global formulas
+- **Synchronous execution**: Custom formulas must be synchronous; do not use `Promise`, `fetch` or other asynchronous JavaScript APIs in project formulas
 - **Shadow DOM compatibility**: When components are exported as web components, use `ctx.root` instead of `document` to access DOM elements; this ensures compatibility with Shadow DOM encapsulation

 ::: warning